Pranima23/Secure-Socket-Programming/README.md

-# BlockChain
+# Secure Socket Progamming

 Steps to run the program:
-1. Install from requirements.txt
+1. Install from requirements.txt: pip install -r requirements.txt
 2. Run server.py in one terminal
 3. Run client.py in another terminal
 4. Enter messages as prompted by both the terminals